 Steven Hart

 • Shaped how the model translates into product features

-When data-rich products fail, it is often not because they lack data, but because they lack user-centred structure.
+Data-rich products often fail their users: not because they lack data, but because they lack user-centred structure.

-• Enable entirely new classes of interaction and insight
+• Enabled entirely new classes of interaction and insight

+Steven Hart